Welcome to Historic Evergreen Cemetery

 For assistance locating a loved one's gravesite, please reach out to Kelly.

-If you are interested in assisting with or contributing in any way to the restoration efforts of Evergreen Cemetery, please contact our Volunteer Coordinator by email at [email protected], or by telephone: 804.234.3905 ext.
+If you are interested in assisting with or contributing in any way to the restoration efforts of Evergreen Cemetery, please contact our Volunteer Manager by email at [email protected], or by telephone: 804.234.3905 ext.
 102.